FindArticles FindArticles

 What Users Should Do Now

-Enable two-factor authentication if you haven’t already.
-Microsoft’s identity security team has long reported that multi-factor authentication can block the vast majority of automated account-takeover attempts.
-A time-based one-time code or a hardware security key dramatically raises the bar for attackers.
+If you haven’t already, turn on two-factor authentication.
+Microsoft’s identity security team has also long maintained that multi-factor authentication can prevent the vast majority of machinery-assisted account-takeover attempts.
+A time-based one-time code, or a hardware security key, significantly ramps up the variety of attacks that a malicious adversary has to pursue.

-For users who sign in to Plex with single sign-on through a third party, check your identity provider’s account security page and revoke active sessions there as well.
-Then log back in fresh.
+For users who sign in to Plex with single sign-on through a third party, visit your identity provider’s account security page and revoke active sessions there too.

-Why Resets Matter Even With Hashed Passwords
+Why Resets Still Matter If You Have Hashed Passwords

 Latest News